 Secondly, you need to boost your chicken’s vitamin E intake.
 Regardless of the cause of the bird’s wry neck, the same treatment is given.

 Look for food supplements for chickens that have high vitamin E content.
 These often come in powder or capsule form.
 If you can find ones with selenium, it is even better.
-Should you be unavailable to find a supplement that has both, though, you can opt for a selenium tablet.
+If you are unavailable to find a supplement that has both, you can opt for a selenium tablet.

-You should give these dietary supplements to the affected chicken two to three times a day by mixing them with its chicken feed.
+You should give these dietary supplements to the affected chicken two to three times daily by mixing them with its chicken feed.

 Assist the Affected Chicken

 Because wry-neck chickens have problems with their neck, pecking at their food might be difficult for them.

-It is your role as the owner to help your chicken eat and drink.
+Your role as the owner is to help your chicken eat and drink.
 Assist your chicken by making food and water more accessible.
 You may also bring its food closer to its beak with the use of a spoon.

 Monitor Condition and Check for Improvement

-Closely monitor your wry neck chicken to see if there are improvements on the neck problem.
+Closely monitor your wry neck chicken to see if there are improvements in the neck problem.
 Healing differs from one chicken to another and depends on different factors, such as the severity of the wry neck problem, the chicken’s health, and age.

-If you want to avoid supplements and intend to use natural produce, you can feed your chicken food rich in vitamin E such as greens, spinach, and asparagus, to name a few.
+If you want to avoid supplements and use natural produce, you can feed your chicken food rich in vitamin E, such as greens, spinach, and asparagus, to name a few.

 Watch this video on how a chicken farmer was able to treat wry neck chicken.